MythicAlchemist/Assignment0-COM327/README.md

 COM 327 - Advanced Programming @ Iowa State University - Assignment 0 - Sandpiles.

+This solution uses a recursive solution to first check the middle sandpile - if that sandpile tumbles then it checks 3x3 area around that pile for any other piles that are too tall.
+If there are, those piles are also tumbled and the 3x3 area around each of those piles are checked.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.